• Skip to primary navigation

 Do you want to know how not to give up?
 Be consistent.

-Your queries have to be fantastic and your letters of introduction head and shoulders above the rest of your competition, but once you’ve got those sorted, the only way to grow your freelance business is to put your work out there in front of as many people as you can.
+Your pitches have to be fantastic and your letters of introduction head and shoulders above the rest of your competition, but once you’ve got those sorted, the only way to grow your freelance business is to put your work out there in front of as many people as you can.
 And not give up.

 2. The only way to do something is to do it